 Question Answers' distribution (5 level scale) Mean SD Q5.
 I am concerned about my private data when using the internet.
-Control of Assessment Control of 3.3 1.24 Q6.
+Section (as a solid framework) 3.3 1.24 Q6.
 I have no problem with social media and other websites collecting and using data about my previous online activities to personalise various internet services, e.g., search results or offers.
-The contract was a sub- 2.46 1.13 Q7.
+Annual Control of the 2.46 1.13 Q7.
 I consent to internet platforms and applications using any of the following information to create personalised advertising, e.g., gender, age, political views, sexual orientation.
-The second secon 2.65 1.21 Q8.
+Service production of the Control of 2.65 1.21 Q8.
 I consent to web services and applications recording and using the following types of information they collect on their platform, e.g., browsing and search history, location history, email content and online messages.
-The second secon 2.25 1.13
+See and the second of the seco 2.25 1.13